 The entrepreneurial model (AKA Turn-Key or Franchise Model) views your operation as the prototype that a large number of franchise or turn-key operations will later duplicate.
 The challenge then becomes to maximize the amount of time you spend working on your business rather than in your business.
 As the Entrepreneur, you create and perfect the system that runs the business, and the people run the system.
 In the franchise prototype, the system transforms the business into a machine driven by the integrity of its parts, all working in concert toward a realized objective.

 The bottom line is that most small businesses fail because a technician starts his own business without adapting the Entrepreneur and manager personalities, hence stunting his progression through the 3 stages a business must pass through.
 They fail because they work in their business instead of on their business.
-Turn your business into a fine machine (using the franchise model) where each position understands their role, and each part is replaceable for the most part.
+Turn your business into a fine machine (using the franchise model) where each position understands its role, and each part is systematized.

 To read more about how small businesses succeed, I highly recommend reading The E-myth Revisited.
 It is arguably the best book for all small business owners.